Bachelor Archaeology first year obtained, plus 30 ec from the remaining BA Archaeology programme.

 The main goal of this course is to give you some basic experience in science communication by means of several assignments.

-Weekly meetings, up to 4 hours each with various practical hand-on exercises either during the class or after class.
+Weekly meetings, up to four hours each with various practical hands-on exercises and projects before, during and after class.

 After the course, the student has:

-Gained insight into the concept of popular science and science communication to a wider public;
+Gained insight into the concept of popular science and science communication;

 Mode of instruction

-Participation in weekly peer reviews and class attendance (20%);
+Participation in peer reviews and class attendance (20%);

 A retake is only possible for the final essay, and only if all other requirements have been met, including attendance and submission of all assignments.

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.

 Log in with your ULCN account, and add this course using the 'Add timetable' button.
 To view the assessment deadline(s), make sure to select the course with a code ending in T and/or R.